ao-space/platform-sdk-java/README.md

 ### Conclusion

-The `UnifiedApiClient` SDK is a powerful tool for developers to interact with the target platform.
+The Java SDK is a powerful tool for developers to interact with the target platform.
 By following this comprehensive guide, developers can ensure they're using the SDK to its fullest potential, leading to efficient and effective platform interactions.

 ---